ENJOY SWIMMING WITH WHALE SHARKS WITH YOUR PRIVATE GUIDE!

 8. Can I bring my own wetsuit to the whale sharks tour?

 Of course!
 Any personal gear for the water can be brought, as long as it does not take up other people’s space on the boats and also as long as it is not diving gear.
 Is important for customers to know that the thickness of the wetsuit should be a minimum of 3mm.

 9. Is there any way that I can prevent getting seasick?
 And do you provide medication for it?

 We do not sell any preventative or medicinal treatment before or during the tour.
 We do advise though that if you fear that you may be seasick or would simply like to prevent it, then consult your doctor and bring some prescribed medicine along with you.
 Take one pill (advised by your doctor) 30 minutes before boarding the boats.
 We would also like to state that EcoColors Tours offers Ginger tea, which is known to reduce the nausea of sea motion.

 10. What happens if we do not see whale sharks in the tour?

-As mentioned in the information, we cannot control nature and therefore EcoColors Tours does NOT guarantee the snorkeling with the whale sharks nor the sightings.
-The whale sharks come to the waters near Cancun to feed on plankton, however when there is no/few food (plankton) there simply are no/not many whale sharks.
+As mentioned in the information, we cannot control nature, and therefore EcoColors Tours does NOT guarantee the snorkeling with the whale sharks nor the sightings.
+The whale sharks come to the waters near Cancun to feed on plankton, however, when there is no/few foods (plankton) there simply are no/not many whale sharks.
 We offer the Whale Shark Tour in Cancun from mid-May to Mid-September, but we strongly recommend to make your reservation between mid-June to August since there is a higher possibility to see whale sharks.

 11. How can I help with the researching and preservation of the whale shark?